-No. Procedure Time to Complete Associated Costs 1 Conduct soil test with private laboratory Agency: Private Laboratory BuildCo must conduct a soil test with a private laboratory that is certified by the Municipality of Kuwait.
+20141 beaming with construction remines in Namure 11 occurre, time and cost No. Procedures Time to Complete Associated Costs 1 Conduct soil test with private laboratory Agency: Private Laboratory BuildCo must conduct a soil test with a private laboratory that is certified by the Municipality of Kuwait.
 The soil test report must be submitted to the Municipality as part of the building permit application.
-7 days KWD 200 ⇒ 2 Obtain a topographical survey of the land Agency: Private accredited firms or the Ministry of Public Works Topographic Surveys are used to identify and map the contours of the land plot.
+7 days KWD 200 ≠ 2 Obtain a topographical survey of the land Agency: Private accredited firms or the Ministry of Public Works Topographic Surveys are used to identify and map the contours of the land plot.
 Its purpose is to serve as a base map for the design of a building.
 It also shows the boundary lines and is used by designers to accurately show the required setbacks.
 It is used for the site plan, which is a mandatory requirement for all construction.
 3 days KWD 75 3 Submit drawings and receive certificate from the Public Authority for Industry (PAI) Agency: Public Authority for Industry (PAI) Since the warehouse will be used for storage, BuildCo must submit the project drawings to the Public Authority for Industry (PAI).
 PAI will then review the drawings and issue an approval certificate.
 Submission of drawings to PAI is required for any construction that will be used for storage or industrial activities.
 A copy of the government's lease agreement is needed.
-30 days no charge ⇒ 4 Hire an external firm/engineer to supervise construction Agency: Private Firm 1 day KWD 3,902 5 Obtain lot plan with site map from the Municipal Authority Agency: Municipality of Kuwait BuildCo must request a lot plan physically at the municipality.
-7 days KWD 5 6 Obtain approval of plans from Kuwait Fire Services Directorate Agency: Kuwait Fire Services Directorate Documents to be submitted include: - Architectural design - Ventilation design - Elevators design - Hazard sector plans - Alarm system plans 60 days KWD 200

-Doin g Business 2018 Kuwait ⇒ 7 Request electricity and water plans approval from Ministry of Electricity and Water Agency: Ministry of Electricity and Water According to No. 30/2012 issued by Kuwait Municipality on August 2012, the building permit will not be granted unless the Ministry of Electricity and Water (MEW) gives its approval on the electric supply.
+30 days no charge Hire an external firm/engineer to supervise construction Agency: Private Firm 1 day KWD 3,902 5 Obtain lot plan with site map from the Municipal Authority Agency: Municipality of Kuwait BuildCo must request a lot plan physically at the municipality.
+7 days KWD 5 6 Obtain approval of plans from Kuwait Fire Services Directorate Agency: Kuwait Fire Services Directorate Documents to be submitted include: - Architectural design - Ventilation design - Elevators design - Hazard sector plans - Alarm system plans 60 days KWD 200 ⇒ 7 Request electricity and water plans approval from Ministry of Electricity and Water Agency: Ministry of Electricity and Water According to No. 30/2012 issued by Kuwait Municipality on August 2012, the building permit will not be granted unless the Ministry of Electricity and Water (MEW) gives its approval on the electric supply.
 A site inspection must be conducted before the approval can be issued.
 MEW is understaffed and therefore, it can take anywhere from 1 week to 1 month for the site inspection to happen.
 Approval of the plans can take 1-2 months after the inspection takes place.
 1 day no charge ⇒ 8 Request sewage plans approval (sanitary certificate) from Ministry of Public Works Agency: Ministry of Public Works BuildCo must request approval of sewage plans from the Ministry of Public Works.
-Upon approval, the Ministry will issue a sanitary certificate.
-A site inspection must be conducted before the certificate is issued.
-1 day no charge 9 Receive electricity and water inspection from Ministry of Electricity and Water Agency: Ministry of Electricity and Water 1 day no charge ⇒ 10 Receive sewage inspection from Ministry of Public Works Agency: Ministry of Public Works 1 day no charge 11 Obtain electricity and water plans approval from Ministry of Electricity and Water Agency: Ministry of Electricity and Water 7 days no charge ⇒ 12 Obtain sewage plans approval from Ministry of Public Works Agency: Ministry of Public Works 7 days no charge
+Upon approval, the Ministry will issue a certificate.
+A site inspection must be 1 day no charge no charge